Infoundr/ai-agents-bots/open-chat/src/open-chat-bot/README.md

 After setting up and testing the bot locally:
 1. Register the bot with OpenChat using the `/register_bot` command
 2. Test the bot in a development group
-3. When ready, submit a proposal to publish the bot publicly

 ## Troubleshooting